-We came to the wye switch at the Yocum Connection but went right to the Iowa Interstate Mainline.
-This is where my new mileage ends briefly but would pick up again as we go west to where the new Iowa Interstate Shops are being built.
+We came to the wye switch at the Yocum Connection but went right to the Iowa Interstate mainline.
+This is where my new mileage briefly ended, but would resume as went west to where the new Iowa Interstate shops were being built.

 Coming onto the Iowa Interstate mainline.

 We passed an old Rock Island block signal.

 The new Iowa Interstate shops came into view where Iowa Interstate ES44AC 513 was waiting for us to be put on the east end of our train to Rock Island.